-Queensland’s beautiful coastline and world-class marine environments are the envy of the world, and amongst one of our state’s leading tourism attractions.
-These advantages, along with our skilled workforce and excellent marine infrastructure, make us a prime location for superyacht visitation and activity.
+Queensland’s beautiful coastline and world-class marine environments are the envy of the world, and one of our state’s leading tourism attractions.
+These advantages, along with our skilled workforce and excellent marine infrastructure, make us a prime location for superyacht activity.

-The Queensland Superyacht Strategy 2018-23 ( 2 MB) sets out the Queensland Government’s support for growing this high-value industry.
+The Queensland Superyacht Strategy 2018-23 ( 2 MB) sets out our support for growing this high-value industry.

-Part of the $650 million Advance Queensland initiative, the Superyacht Strategy envisions that by 2023, Queensland’s share of the global superyacht sector will have increased by 10%, and that Queensland will be recognised as the key superyacht hub in the Asia Pacific region.
+The Superyacht Strategy envisions that by 2023 Queensland’s share of the global superyacht sector will have increased by 10% and that Queensland will be recognised as the key superyacht hub in the Asia Pacific region.
 This growth would create thousands of new highly-skilled jobs across the state and contribute hundreds of millions of dollars to our state’s economy.

-The Superyacht Strategy sets out four priority areas for government action:
+The strategy sets out four priority action areas:

-- Priority 3: promote Queensland as a global superyacht destination
+- promote Queensland as a global superyacht destination

-- Priority 4: support and develop Queensland’s superyacht supply chain
+- support and develop Queensland’s superyacht supply chain.

 What is a superyacht?

-In Australia, superyachts are considered to be luxury vessels with a master and crew, carrying 12 guests or fewer (not including staff) and with a minimum length of 24 metres.
+In Australia, superyachts are luxury vessels with a master and crew, carrying 12 guests or fewer (not including staff) and with a minimum length of 24 metres.
 Superyachts do not carry cargo.

 The superyacht industry encompasses leisure and charter vessels and their global supply chains.